wikimedia/mediawiki-libs-Zest/README.md

   implementation can support an efficient index allowing multiple elements to share the same ID.

+All methods will throw the exception returned by `ZestInst::newBadSelectorException()` (by default, a new `InvalidArgumentException`) if the selector fails to parse.

 #### `Zest::find( string $selector, $context, array $opts = [] ): array`</dt>
 This is equivalent to the standard
 DOM method [`ParentNode#querySelectorAll()`](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/querySelectorAll).